 Levels of Digital Preservation

-The Levels of Digital Preservation Matrix is available on the NDSA OSF site.
+The Levels of Digital Preservation Matrix, shown above in color, is available in both color and black and white on the OSF site.

 Levels of Preservation Working Group